k78ma/quartz/content/ML/Masked Self-Attention.md

 "It takes great"    → embedding used to predict "courage"
 ```

 Thus, while the input is a single sequence, the output is one embedding per position, where each embedding summarizes the prefix up to that position and is used to predict the following token.
-See the [[GPT-3#Decoder training|decoder training]] for how this looks.
+See the [[Decoder Model#Decoder training|decoder training]] for how this looks.

 Masked attention also makes inference/generation more efficient with [[KV Cache]].